Course Site Availability

 1. Click Save at the bottom of the page.

 Extended access to a course site may be desired for various reasons, such as giving students time to become oriented with Brightspace prior to the start of the course.
-However, please note that providing early or extended access to a course site in Brightspace does not change the official start or end dates for the course.
+However, keep in mind that providing early or extended access to a course site in Brightspace does not change the official start or end dates for the course.

 Instructors will take full responsibility for providing extended course site access by: